All you need to know to use make the Linux kernel support your own hardware.

 - Get a cross-compiling toolchain.

 - Retrieve Linux kernel sources.
-Understand the Linux release process and and choose a version for your project.
+Understand the Linux release process and choose a version for your project.

 - Configure the Linux kernel.
 Guided tour of most interesting options.